Train delays & cancellations

-Don’t forget, if the ticket was over £100 and you purchased it on your Credit Card, you will be covered by section 75 and can get money back that way.
+Don’t forget, if the ticket was over £100 and you purchased it on your credit card, you may be covered by Section 75 and may be able to get money back that way.
 To date, few consumers have used this option, so we are keen to hear how it goes if you use this approach.